akomis/diploma-project/README.md

 <br><br>

 ## Querying
-The supported device modules currently implement the device_id, device_type and station labels for querying based on specific device id (e.g. Dobot: 192.168.43.4), device type (e.g. Dobot, Jevois) and agent/station name, respectively.
-You can find the monitoring options and their respective prometheus metric names for querying below.
+The supported device modules currently implement the device_id, device_type and station labels for querying based on specific device id (e.g. Dobot:192.168.43.4), device type (e.g. Dobot, Jevois) and agent/station name, respectively.
+You can find the monitoring options and their respective Prometheus metric names for querying below.

 ### Dobot
 |         Config Name        |     Prometheus Metric Name    |